Stratc/Dataset-Validity-Evaluator/README.md

 4. Let the program run.
 It has only been tested on linux and windows based systems.

 5. Watch as the graph gets produced if on a desktop, otherwise it will be saved to the system.
 The outputs are also printed to the console so you can check there if you want to see the direct values of the Neural network.

+6. If you would like to save the graph you download.
+It will **NOT** save the graph automatically you have to do this manually.